PlasticSCM/FuseSharp/README.md

 ### Usage scenarios

-If you stumbled with this repository by accident, you might be wondering _"why would I want / need to build a filesystem in user space?"_ The answer is: a filesystem adds a layer of abstraction that empowers and eases use cases you might not have thought of before.
+If you stumbled upon this repository by accident, you might be wondering _"why would I want / need to build a filesystem in user space?"_ The answer is: a filesystem adds a layer of abstraction that empowers and eases use cases you might not have thought of before.

 And because said FS is running on user space, you can let FUSE do the heavy lifting, while you will only need to focus on what really matters development-wise.

-Do you know there is a filesystem that lets you watch YouTube videos as if they were locally stored in you machine, without having to navigate to the web portal?
+Did you know there is a filesystem that lets you watch YouTube videos as if they were locally stored in you machine, without having to navigate to the web portal?
 Or that you can add a transparent encryption layer to a directory tree, to let your users have a secure storage without having to deal with how files are encrypted and decrypted?

 Here are some other FUSE-powered filesystem implementations in the wild that might inspire you (mind that **none** of them were developed using FuseSharp, let us know if you implement one yourself with this library!):